sitempels/Inception/README.md

 - URL: `https://login.42.fr/wp-admin`
 - Use the credentials from your `.env` file

 **Note:** The infrastructure uses HTTPS only with TLSv1.2/TLSv1.3.
-HTTP connections on port 80 are not available.
+HTTP connections on port 80 redirect to port 443.

 **Verify services are running:**
 ```bash